jcantrill/fluent-plugin-kubernetes_metadata_filter/README.md

 The Kubernetes metadata plugin filter enriches container log records with pod and namespace metadata.

 This plugin derives basic metadata about the container that emitted a given log record using the source of the log record.
-Records from journald provide metadata about the container environment as named fields.
 Records from JSON files encode metadata about the container in the file name.
 The initial metadata derived from the source is used to lookup additional metadata about the container's associated pod and namespace (e.g. UUIDs, labels, annotations) when the kubernetes_url is configured.
 If the plugin cannot authoritatively determine the namespace of the container emitting a log record, it will use an 'orphan' namespace ID in the metadata.
 This behaviors supports multi-tenant systems that rely on the authenticity of the namespace for proper log isolation.